Edie Britt: Past

 Edie Britt was born in 1967.
-Her father left her mother for another woman with a daughter when Edie was 16 years old (year 1983).
+Her father left her mother for another woman with a daughter when Edie was 16 years old.
 Edie has a sister, and brother who died from a drug overdose.
-Edie's mother - Ilene (K Callan) - liked to steal and drink, so much so that she ended up in prison.
-The court gave the Britt siblings a tough woman, curator Mrs. Muntz, to care for them.
-Mrs. Muntz was much worse than their mother, and Edie was very happy when Ilene was released from prison.
-As a teenager, Edie spend her time with the "freaks" hanging out by the loading docks, where she would smoke with them.
-Ilene died when Edie was an adult, alone in a truck.
+When Edie's mother, Ilene (K Callan), got put in prison, the Britt siblings lived with a tough woman, curator Mrs. Muntz, until she was released.
+As a teenager, Edie spent her time with the "freaks" hanging out by the loading docks, where she would smoke with them.
+Ilene died when Edie was an adult.

-Edie lost her virginity at a young age, ostensibly because of the lack of a father in her life.
 She married Dr. Charles McLain (Greg Evigan), with whom she had a son, Travers (Jake Cherry), in 1998.
-According to Edie, the "only thing [she] learned from Charles was bluffing, because he was bad in bed", and they divorced.
-She gave Travers up to his father, as she believed she would be a bad mother, but they agreed that she would visit their son from time to time.
+After their divorce, she gave Travers up to his father, but they agreed to visitation.
 In 2002 she married gym instructor Umberto Rothwell (Matt Cedeño).
-In 2003 they moved to 4360 Wisteria Lane and the couple divorced one year later, after she found out that he is gay.
+In 2003 they moved to 4360 Wisteria Lane, and the couple divorced one year later, after she found out that he is gay.

 Season 1

-Edie is introduced as a serial divorcée, with two marriages behind her at the beginning of the show.
-Martha Huber (Christine Estabrook) tells Susan that she will be babysitting Edie's son, although he does not appear until season 3.
-Edie and Susan Mayer are attracted to new neighbor Mike Delfino (James Denton), creating tension between them which culminates in Susan accidentally burning down Edie's house.
-Edie is upset when Martha is murdered, and proves to be the only Wisteria Lane resident who wants to give her a proper burial.
-Susan admits to Edie that she burned her house down and Edie uses Susan's guilt to join the housewives' poker group.
-Edie continues to hit on Mike, however he is more interested in Susan.
-Edie is upset when Susan and Mike move in together.
-Edie tries to get the women to convince Susan that Mike is bad for her, but Susan is sure he's the one.
-Susan later finds out her ex-husband, Karl Mayer (Richard Burgi), cheated on her with Edie while they were married; using this knowledge, Edie and Karl start dating, increasing the tension between her and Susan.
+Edie is introduced as a divorcée, having been married twice before.
+Edie and Susan Mayer are both attracted to new neighbor Mike Delfino (James Denton), creating tension between them which culminates in Susan accidentally burning down Edie's house.
+Later, Edie is upset when Martha is murdered and proves to be the only Wisteria Lane resident who wants to give her a proper burial.
+After Susan admits to Edie that she burned her house down, she uses Susan's guilt to join the housewives' poker group.